chrisbodger/VeinCam/Meeting-Minutes/Meeting-Minutes-2018-08-08.md

   * Progress Update - already got, I think we should make someone in charge of updating this every few days
 * Any feedback yet?
 (Google Form)

+---

+## WBS Review
+* Added research work package
+  * Steph to lead and divi up sections.
+* Chris and Alex to break down hardware/software if they need to.

+---

+## New Goals (to discuss with Ben)
+* Embedded screen vs external (having the option for both would be ideal).
+* Chassis added to baseline (adjustable stand to remain stretch goal).
+* Add decision making document to discuss tradeoffs.
+* Make clear what was achieved by Venenfinder and how our goals add to that.

+---

+## Formal Requirements
+* Can use as a decision making document for design tradeoffs
+* Steph to draft formal table of requirements
+* Once we reach baseline we can use decision making process on what "stretch" goals we start working on.

+---

+## Stakeholders
+* Add patients and users.
+* Could help to address them by making the project page more public (similar to a kickstarter), add pictures, make goal/purpose more clear.

+---

+## Feedback
+* Alex to share access to the google forms: add it to supplementary repository.
+* Audit feedback from Wattle: Chris will create issues based on content.